tomhall82/baratie-booking/README.md

 **Security**

-Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
+Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, API keys or sensitive information was added to the repository.
 In production, these variables were added to the heroku config vars within the project.

 ## Surface